-Mr. Kost asked the reason for the Build-To Line and the Build-To Zone.
-Ms. Brunner stated the Build-To Line comes in with the Downtown Core where all the buildings are right at the sidewalk.
-However, the Build-To Zone is used more frequently throughout the code, at times it gives only some flexibility, like a zero to five feet or zero to 20 feet.
-The flexibility varies by district or surrounding context.
-Mr. Kost referred to the language of the proposal, in which it says the Build-To Line is recommending any principal building or structure be located at the Build-To Line.
-However, the Build-To Zone says all principal structures and all principal buildings.
-Mr. Kost asked for clarification regarding the use of the words "any" and "all."
-Ms. Brunner stated with the BTZ, staff were trying to respond to the conversation from the Committee's last meeting about adding in more flexibility for development to occur outside the BTZ when other buildings have already been built in the BTZ.
-She added that staff understanding from this Committee was that the Committee felt they didn't want to prohibit or deter development from happening on the other part of the lot, but still wanted to make sure that the Build-To Zone was being built in to create that street façade.
-This language is to make sure that happens.
-Ms. Brunner stated she did not think using the word "any" compared to "all" was not intentional and means the same thing.
+- 206 Mr. Kost asked for the reason for the Build-To Line and the Build-To Zone. - Ms. Brunner stated the Build-To Line comes in with the Downtown Core where all the buildings - are right at the sidewalk.
+However, the Build-To Zone is used more frequently throughout the - 209 code, at times it gives only some flexibility, like a zero to five feet or zero to twenty feet.
+The - 210 flexibility varies by district or surrounding context.
+Mr. Kost referred to the language of the - 211 proposal, in which it says the Build-To Line is recommending any principal building or structure - be located at the Build-To Line.
+However, the Build-To Zone says all principal structures and all

+- principal buildings.
+Mr. Kost asked for clarification regarding the use of the words "any" and - "all."
+Ms. Brunner stated with the BTZ, Staff were trying to respond to the conversation from the - 215 Committee's last meeting about adding in more flexibility for development to occur outside the - 216 BTZ when other buildings have already been built in the BTZ.
+She added Staff understanding - 217 from this Committee was that the Committee felt they didn't want to prohibit or deter - development from happening on the other part of the lot, but still wanted to make sure that the - 219 Build-To Zone was being built in to create that street façade.
+This language is to make sure that - happens.
+Ms. Brunner stated she did not think using the word "any" compared to "all" wan not - intentional and means the same thing.